spazzylemons/maxwell-3ds/README.md

 ## License

-This project is licensed under the GNU General Public License, version 3 or later.
+Source code is licensed under the GNU General Public License, version 3 or later.
+The assets and application icon are not under this license, and are licensed to their respective owners.

 ## Credits